KuromeMochi/Brainrot-Audio-Creator/README.md

 ## Features

 - Upload any audio file from common file extensions (e.g., MP3, WAV, OGG)
-- Insert a pre-defined goofy sound effect into inplace of the lyrics.
+- Insert a pre-defined goofy sound effect inplace of the lyrics.
 - Output the transformed audio with the goofy sound replacing the selected sections.

 ## Installation